Skip to content

 Is Nitrate in my tap water?

-Nitrate has been detected in water systems across 14,535 ZIP codes.
+Nitrate has been detected in 107 Connecticut ZIP codes, above a limit or health guideline in 32.
 Whether it's in your specific water depends on your local water system.
 Enter your CT ZIP code at CheckYourTap.com for a free, instant report.

 What level of Nitrate is safe?